-- (f) Provisional License Application.
-The provisional license application shall consist of the three sections of the application, the Application of Intent, Background Check, and Management and Operations Profile. - An applicant may submit a provisional license application within 24 months of the date of the applicant's pre-certification approval pursuant to 935 CMR 500.101(2)(b)3. - 2.
-If there has been a material change of circumstances after the submission of these sections as part of the Pre-certification Application, the applicant shall revise this information and attest in a form and manner determined by the Commission. - 3.
-3. Once all information has been entered into each section of the application, the application may be submitted.
+(f) Provisional License Application.
+The provisional license application shall consist of the three sections of the application, the Application of Intent, Background Check, and Management and Operations Profile.

+An applicant may submit a provisional license application within 24 months of the date of the applicant's pre-certification approval pursuant to 935 CMR 500.101(2)(b)3.
+If there has been a material change of circumstances after the submission of these sections as part of the Pre-certification Application, the applicant shall revise this information and attest in a form and manner determined by the Commission.Once all information has been entered into each section of the application, the application may be submitted.
 Following Commission review, the License Applicant will be notified if the application has been deemed complete or if additional information may be necessary.

-- 7. Once the Provisional License application has been submitted, it will be reviewed in the order it was received pursuant to 935 CMR 500.102(2). - 8.
-The Pre-certification and Provisional License application combined will be reviewed in accordance with 935 CMR 500.102(1). - 9.6.
-Application materials, including attachments, may be subject to release pursuant to the Public Records Law, M.G.L. c.
+4. Once the Provisional License application has been submitted, it will be reviewed in the order it was received pursuant to 935 CMR 500.102(2).

+5. The Pre-certification and Provisional License application combined will be reviewed in accordance with 935 CMR 500.102(1) and 935 CMR 500.102(2).

+6. Application materials, including attachments, may be subject to release pursuant to the Public Records Law, M.G.L. c.
 66, § 10 and c.
 4, § 7, cl.
 26.

 (g) Application of Intent.
-An applicant for licensure under this section shall submit the following as part of the Application of Intent:
+An applicant for licensure under 935 CMR 500.101(2)(g) shall submit the following as part of the Application of Intent: